 - 11.5.
-There are insufficient parking places serving several of the main amenities of the village, most notably the village hall, church, school and Methodist church.
-The result is that for popular events, and drop off/pick up times for the school, cars are parked in the roadway, thereby making it more hazardous for traffic.
-In addition, pedestrians then walk from their parked cars along the road to the venue.
-Parking for the inhabitants has also become more of an issue over the years.
-Many houses do not have any, or have insufficient, off road parking.
-All this leads to more vehicles being parked in the road, reducing the usable width and obstructing visibility. - 11.6.
-The provision of more off-road parking near the village hall and Methodist church is being sought through Policy HB20.
-Although there is no development allocated to deliver the same benefits for the Parish church and school, if land is made available this would be supported through Policy HB14. - 11.7.
+According to the 2011 Census the 'average' number of cars and vans for each household in the parish was 1.82 vehicles, much higher than the North Dorset average (1.52) and a 13% increase compared to 2001 Census (when the ratio was 1.62 vehicles per household). - 11.6.
+The increasing trend towards higher levels of car ownership, the Village's rural location and withdrawal of the bus service, when combined with the narrowness of the roads, makes adequate off road parking not only desirable but essential. - 11.7.
+Many existing houses do not have any, or have insufficient, off road parking.
+All this leads to more vehicles being parked in the road, reducing the usable width and obstructing visibility. - 11.8.
 County standards for parking allow for 1 and 2-bedroom houses to have only 1 parking space.
-Given that these houses may have two (or even more) adult occupants, this level of provision may well result in further pressure for cars to be parked on the road.
+These houses may have two (or even more) adult occupants, this level of provision may well result in further pressure for cars to be parked on the road.
 Given the issues this causes locally, a higher level of provision is being sought that all new homes should have at least 2 car parking spaces within their grounds and adequate turning to allow forward entry onto the road.
 Where new driveways and parking areas are created, permeable surfacing should be used to avoid increasing flood risk elsewhere.

-Policy HB23.
+Policy HB22.
 Parking Provision